-To execute page write, set up the address in the Z pointer, write "X0000101" to SPMCR and execute SPM within four clock cycles after writing SPMCR.
+To execute Page Write, set up the address in the Z-pointer, write "X0000101" to SPMCR and execute SPM within four clock cycles after writing SPMCR.
 The data in R1 and R0 is ignored.
 The page address must be written to PCPAGE.
-Other bits in the Z pointer will be ignored during this operation.
+Other bits in the Z-pointer must be written to zero during this operation.

-- Page Write to the RWW section: The NRWW section can be read during the page write. - Page Write to the NRWW section: The CPU is halted during the operation.
+- Page Write to the RWW section: The NRWW section can be read during the Page Write. - Page Write to the NRWW section: The CPU is halted during the operation.